pygments/pygments/doc/languages.rst

 ---------------

 Well, why not write your own?
 Contributing to Pygments is easy and fun.
-Take a look at the :doc:`docs on lexer development <lexerdevelopment>`.
+Take a look at the :doc:`docs on lexer development <docs/lexerdevelopment>`.
 Pull requests are welcome on `GitHub <https://github.com/pygments/pygments>`_.

 .. note::